SashMay12/SashMay12/README.md

 🎓 Student in Applied Informatics in Economics
 ⚽ I play football
-💻 Interested in software development and IT technologies
+💻 Interested in software development and cybersecurity fundamentals

 ---

 ## 🧠 About Me

-I am currently studying Applied Informatics in Economics.
+I am currently studying Applied Informatics in Economics, focusing on programming, databases, and information systems.
-During my studies, I work with programming, databases, and information systems, focusing on practical tasks and analytical thinking.

-I am motivated to grow professionally, gain real-world experience, and apply my knowledge in internships or entry-level positions in IT.
+In addition to my formal education, I **independently studied ethical hacking and cybersecurity fundamentals outside the academic curriculum**, practicing in controlled lab environments.

 ---

+## 📘 Self-Study in Cybersecurity

+Outside of my university program, I studied ethical hacking fundamentals using the book:

+Daniel G. Graham — “Ethical Hacking: A Hands-on Introduction to Breaking In” (2022)

+As part of my self-study, I:
+- worked in isolated and virtual lab environments
+- practiced using Kali Linux
+- explored common vulnerabilities and attack vectors
+- focused on understanding how systems can be protected

+All activities were conducted strictly for educational and ethical purposes.

+---

 ## 🛠️ Technologies & Skills

+### Programming
+- C#
-- Programming Languages:
+- C++
-  C#, C++, Python
+- Python

-- Databases & Data:
+### Databases & Data
+- SQL
-  SQL, MS Excel
+- MS Excel

-- Enterprise & Systems:
+### Enterprise Systems
-  1C
+- 1C

-- Operating Systems & Tools:
+### Cybersecurity & OS
-  Kali Linux
+- Kali Linux
+- Ethical hacking fundamentals
+- Basic understanding of system and network vulnerabilities

 ---